kallotec/kallotec.github.io/_posts/2018-07-30-short-guide-to-interviews.markdown

 ### Still arn't sure about them?

-Talk about the interview to an experienced friend or mentor.
+If after the interview you're not sure, then either you didn't ask enough questions, do enough research, or you're subconciously detecting something toxic.

-If you're not sure, either you didn't ask enough questions, do enough research, or you're subconciously detecting something bad.
+Get some advice from an experienced friend or colleague.

 ### Offers